tungs888/tungs888-2024-Tech-REMIXed-Wearable-Vape-quitting-coach/README.md

 Vaping among teenagers is a growing and urgent public health concern.
 US 2021 survey suggests that around 4.5% of US adults aged 18 and above use electronic cigarettes regularly, with vape usage rising to 11% among aged 18 – 24.
-30% of high school students and over 10% of middle schoolers vape on a regular basis
+30% of high school students and over 10% of middle schoolers vape on a regular basis.
+Current central administrated Vape detectors in high school bathroom and classroom like Verkada cost $750-$1000 each with $75 annual cloud administration fee.
+It’s group policing and punishing option put teacher and student against each other and make school like a jail.

-Wearable Vape quitting coach - is a multi-pronged approach combining latest vape detection technology, AI gamification coaching, and role-playing companionship while brave teens overcome nicotine addiction abyss and temptations in a painful in person hero's journey, with instant game incentives.
-The wearable Bosch air quality sensors provide real-time detection, tracking and rewards.
-They are a part of a larger strategy to empower teens to continue motivated on their journey to becoming vape-free.
+Wearable Vape quitting coach - is a multi-pronged approach combining latest personal vape detection wearable sensors, AI coaching, gamification, and role-playing support while brave teens overcoming temptation of nicotine addiction in a painful personal journey, with instant game incentives.
+The Wearable Bosch air quality sensors provide individual real-time detection, tracking and rewards.
+They are a part of a larger strategy to engage, empower, and partner with individual motivated teens to continue and success on their journey to becoming vape-free.
+As a loving supportive family, instead herding a crowded jail.

-Precision logs opening a dialogue - A detector triggering can prompt an open and honest conversation between a parent/caregiver and the teen about the dangers of vaping and the desire to help themself quit.

-Neutral report: Detectors can remove the burden from teens to tell on friends or classmates who vape.
-This can make them more open to seeking help themselves.

-Empower Support Systems: The best approach is to use detectors alongside support systems like counseling, resources to quite vaping, and positive reinforcement for not vaping.